-The region also benefits from having multiple general aviation facilities across
+The region also benefits from having multiple general aviation facilities across the six counties.

 Note: The list above is a set of examples for regional innovation capacity in the aerospace industry.
 Other innovation capacities do exist and this list is not intended to be comprehensive.